 Begins: May 18th, 2017.

-During this round, 5 Entrants will work directly with Northumberland CFDC and Spark Centre to develop a concise business plan and marketing strategy.
+During this round, 5 Entrants will work directly with Northumberland CFDC to develop a concise business plan and marketing strategy.
 Fully substantiated and up-to-date business plans must be submitted to Northumberland CFDC by 12 PM EST on June 2nd, 2017.
 Northumberland CFDC’s Investment Committee of the Board of Directors will evaluate business plans based on the following established criteria:

 - large addressable market

 - competitive advantage